Startr/WEB-Sage.Education-docs/docs/features/workspace/models.md

 title: "🤖 Models"
 ---

-The `Models` section of the `Workspace` within Open WebUI is a powerful tool that allows you to create and manage custom models tailored to specific purposes.
+The `Models` section of the `Workspace` within Sage WebUI is a powerful tool that allows you to create and manage custom models tailored to specific purposes.
 This section serves as a central hub for all your modelfiles, providing a range of features to edit, clone, share, export, and hide your models.

 ### Modelfile Management